seeziyang/collab-story/README.md

 ### Running the API on localhost:8080

-At the root of this folder, run the following:
+At the root of this directory, run the following:

 - `npm install` to install the dependencies
 - `mongod` to start MongoDB (Please check the MongoDB documentation if you face any error at this step)